Action Man

-Action Man is an action figure launched in the United Kingdom in 1966 by Palitoy as a licensed copy of Hasbro's American "movable fighting man", G.I.
+Action Man is an action figure brand launched in the United Kingdom in 1966 by Palitoy as a licensed copy of Hasbro's American "movable fighting man", G.I.
 Joe.

 Action Man was originally produced and sold in the United Kingdom and Australia by Palitoy Ltd of Coalville, Leicestershire from 1966 until 1984.
 Palitoy offered sub-licences to toy manufacturers in other markets.

 The figure and accessories were originally based on the Hasbro (US) 1964 G.I.
 Joe figure, for 1966–1969 production.
 Hasbro's G.I.
 Joe figure was patented in 1966.
 Even the specific method of attaching the appendages was patented as a "Connection for Use in Toy Figures".
 The first Action Man figures were Action Soldier, Action Sailor and Action Pilot.
 All were available in the four original hair colours: Blonde, Auburn, Brown and Black.
 They were accompanied by outfits depicting the United States Armed Forces of World War II and the Korean War.
 From 1970 to 1984, the basic boxed figures and accompanying uniforms and accessories reflected the forces of the United Kingdom rather than the United States.
 Action Man was reintroduced in 1993, based on the G.I.
 Joe Hall of Fame figure of that time.